 E Calcium pyrophosphate dihydrate deposition disease

 A clinical study is performed with subjects who have been diagnosed with a primary bone lesion.
 The demographic data for these subjects is analyzed.
 Which of the following bone diseases is most likely to be found to have a female predominance?

 D Ewing sarcoma

-A 21-year-old college student has noted increasing pain and soreness in his left shoulder after a summer bucking bales of hay (heavy lifting and turning motions) while at a ranch up in the Cache Valley.
+A 21-year-old college student has noted increasing pain and soreness in his left shoulder after a summer bucking bales of hay (heavy lifting and turning motions) while at a ranch.
 On physical examination he can hardly adduct his left arm to the level of his shoulder.
 An aspiration of the subacromial region is performed and clear fluid is obtained.
 Which of the following is the most likely diagnosis?